 Experienced by many worldwide,

 is a common condition in which you grind and clench your teeth excessively.
 It can happen during the day or at night and oftentimes goes unnoticed by the affected individual.Both adults and children can experience bruxism.
-Fortunately, most cases are easily treated with dental appliances, like night guards.
+Fortunately, most cases are easily treated with dental appliances, like custom night guards.
 More often than not, bruxism results from high levels of stress, anxiety, or an abnormal bite.

-, or TMJ, disorders can also play into an individual’s need for a night guard.
+Temporomandibular joint, or TMJ, disorders can also play into an individual’s need for a night guard.
 Think of your temporomandibular joint as a sliding hinge that connects the jawbone to your skull.
 When there is compromised or dysfunctional movement of the jaw joint, pain can occur in the facial muscles.

-Dr. Paul will have to evaluate your teeth and jaw for obvious signs of bruxism and TMJ disorder.
-If tooth wear is found and facial pain is reported after waking, a night guard will be created.
+Dr. Paul will have to evaluate your teeth and jaw for obvious night guard will be created.

 Any sign of bruxism or a TMJ disorder should be relayed to our dentist.
 If left untreated, the long-term existence of either condition can result in possible loss of teeth, enamel, and more.